-Except as otherwise specifically provided, any person required to register pursuant to the provisions of the Sex Α. Offenders Registration and Notification Act who violates any provision of said act shall, upon conviction, be guilty of a crime.
-Any person convicted of a violation of this section shall be punished pursuant to Section 10 of Title 21 of the Cherokee Nation Statutes.
+A. Except as otherwise specifically provided, any person required to register pursuant to the provisions of the Sex Offender Registration and Notification Act who violates any provision of said act shall, upon conviction, be guilty of a crime.
+Any person convicted of a violation of this section shall be punished pursuant to 21 CNCA § 10.
 Any non-Indian shall be subject to civil exclusion from the Cherokee Nation.
 Any non-Indian individual found to be in violation of this section shall be subject to a civil action for exclusion from Cherokee Nation Indian Country.
 Such action shall be commenced by the Office of the Attorney General by filing a petition for exclusion in the District Court.
-The individual shall be excluded upon a written finding, by the District Court, after notice and an opportunity to be heard being provided to the defendant, by clear and convincing evidence, that: (1) the individual is non-Indian; (2) the individual is required to register pursuant to the Sex Offenders Registration and Notification Act; and (3) the individual is residing on Cherokee Nation Indian Country in violation of this subsection.
+The individual shall be excluded upon a written finding, by the District Court, after notice and an opportunity to be heard being provided to the defendant, by clear and convincing evidence, that: (1) the individual is non-Indian; (2) the individual is required to register pursuant to the Sex Offender Registration and Notification Act; and (3) the individual is residing on Cherokee Nation Indian Country in violation of this subsection.
 The individual shall remove himself or herself from Cherokee Nation Indian Country no less than thirty (30) days from the entry of the District Court's order that he or she is in violation of this subsection or be in contempt of court.
-Any individual found to be in contempt of court under this section may be removed from the Cherokee Nation Indian Country by the Marshal Service.
-Any individual ordered to be excluded from the Cherokee Nation Indian Country under this subsection shall be required to notify the Marshal Service of the other jurisdiction in which the individual intends to reside upon leaving the Cherokee Nation Indian Country, and the Marshal Service shall notify such other jurisdiction of the intended relocation.
+Any individual found to be in contempt of court under this section may be removed from Cherokee Nation Indian Country by the Marshal Service.
+Any individual ordered to be excluded from Cherokee Nation Indian Country under this subsection shall be required to notify the Marshal Service of the other jurisdiction in which the individual intends to reside upon leaving Cherokee Nation Indian Country, and the Marshal Service shall notify such other jurisdiction of the intended relocation.